Layover (EP): Promotion

 On August 10, 2023, the official music video for the track "Love Me Again" was released.
 The official music video for the track "Rainy Days" was released the following day.
-The music video for the focus track "Slow Dancing" was released along with the album on September 8.
+The music video for the focus track "Slow Dancing" was released along with the EP on September 8.
 The music video for "Blue" was released on September 13.
 "For Us" was the last video released on September 15.
-V later promoted the album on numerous music shows.
+V later promoted the EP on numerous music shows.
+On October 14, he held a fanmeeting titled Vicnic at the Outdoor Theater in Kyunghee University, Seoul, to promote the EP.

 Commercial performance

 According to Hanteo Chart, one of the biggest music sales trackers in South Korea, Layover sold over 1.67 million copies on its opening day, setting a new record for the highest first-day sales by any solo K-pop artist in chart history.
-By the end of its first week, the album's sales tallied 2,101,974 copies, marking the first time that any solo artist's album surpassed the 2-million-sales milestone in its opening week.
+By the end of its first week, the sales of the EP tallied 2,101,974 copies, marking the first time that any solo artist's album surpassed the 2-million-sales milestone in its opening week.
 Layover earned the highest debut-week sales by a solo K-pop album, breaking the record previously set by bandmate Jimin with Face (1.45 million copies), and the 10th highest first week total among all Korean albums, making it the bestselling solo debut in South Korean history.

 In Japan, Layover debuted at number two on the Billboard Japan Hot Albums chart issue dated September 13, 2023, with 238,057 physical copies and 6,773 digital copies sold during the period dated September 4–10.
 It was the best-selling digital album and second best-selling physical album of its release week on the component Download Albums and Top Album Sales charts respectively.
 Layover also debuted at number two on the corresponding issue of the Oricon Albums Chart, for the same tracking period, topping the component Digital Albums Chart as well.

 Layover debuted at number two on the Billboard 200 in the United States, with 100,000 equivalent album units earned in its first week (ending September 14, 2023).
 This figure comprised 88,000 pure sales; 9,000 streaming equivalent albums (12.95 million on-demand official streams); and 3,000 track equivalent albums.
 With this, V tied with bandmates Jimin and Suga (Note: as Agust D) as the highest-charting Korean solo artists in Billboard chart history.

 According to the International Federation of the Phonographic Industry's Global Music Report for 2023, Layover was the tenth best-selling album worldwide, having sold 2.2 million units.
 (Note: The IFPI Global Albums chart ranks, in order, the albums that generated the most money globally across streaming, download, and physical record sales (combined) in a calendar year.
 The Global Album Sales Chart measures global unit sales across all physical formats, as well as full album downloads.)